-Canal Branch Trail: The 1.5 mile Canal Branch trail is under construction.
-It will extend southward from Canal Trailhead (soon to be built near the US321 canal bridge) which is the north terminus of the East Lakeshore Trail.
-Offering some fine lake views, the Canal Branch junctions with the Baker Hollow Branch at Mizell Trailhead (soon to be built on Jackson Bend Rd.)
+Canal Branch Trail: The 1.5 mile Canal Branch is under construction.
+It will extend southward from the Canal Trailhead (soon to be built near the US 321 canal bridge) which is the northern terminus of the East Lakeshore Trail.
+Offering some fine lake views, the Canal Branch junctions with the Baker Hollow Branch at Mizell Trailhead (soon to be built on Jackson Bend Road).

-Glendale Branch Trail: The Glendale Branch extends south from the Glendale Trailhead to an intersection with the Coytee Loop interpretive trail.
+Glendale Branch Trail: The 2.8 mile Glendale Branch extends south from the Glendale Trailhead to an intersection with the Coytee Loop interpretive trail.
 This trail is 3 miles via Power Point and 2.2 miles via the Shortcut.
 From the Glendale Trailhead to Power Point is 1.2 miles.
 The Powerline Point Loop interpretive trail is 2.2 miles and goes from the trailhead to Powerline Point and returns via the Glendale Shortcut Trail.
 The degree of difficulty is easy.

-Coytee Loop Branch Trail: The Coytee Loop Branch extends north from the Coytee Trailhead 2.4 miles and includes a 1.2–mile self-guided interpretive loop trail that incorporates eight learning sites marked by lettered posts along the trail.
+Coytee Loop Branch Trail: The Coytee Loop Branch extends north from the Coytee Trailhead 2.4 miles and includes a 1.6–mile self-guided interpretive loop trail that incorporates eight learning sites marked by lettered posts along the trail.
 There is a bench about half-way around the loop looking out over scenic Tellico Lake.
-A trail guide for the interpretive trail is available for checkout from the Tellico Village Library or online.
+The degree of difficulty is moderate.

 Sinking Creek Branch Trail: This 4.5 mile trail extends south from Coytee Trailhead to Sinking Creek Trailhead and features several bridges.
-The 85 foot steel and concrete bridge erected by TVA in 2011 is elevated 15 feet above Coytee Cove adjacent to the trailhead.
+Most impressive is the 85-foot steel and concrete bridge that rises 15 feet above Coytee Cove, adjacent to the trailhead.
 The degree of difficulty is moderate.

 Lotterdale Branch Trail: Extending south from the Sinking Creek Trailhead, the trail is 3.8 miles to the entrance road into Lotterdale Campground.
-Trail features a variety of hiking experiences through beautiful forest areas, open pasture along the lakeshore.
+Trail features a variety of hiking experiences through beautiful forest areas and open pasture along the lakeshore.
 Parts of the trail traverse along East Coast Tellico Parkway.
 The degree of difficulty is moderate.

-Morganton Branch Trail: From the Peterson Rd Trailhead the 3-mile stretch of the Morganton Branch trail extends to the southern terminus of the East Lakeshore Trail at Wildcat Pointe Trailhead.
+Morganton Branch Trail: From the Peterson Rd Trailhead the 3.0 mile stretch of the Morganton Branch trail extends to the southern terminus of the East Lakeshore Trail at Wildcat Pointe Trailhead.
 A variety of interesting and scenic lake views reward the hiker especially along the Baker Creek arm of Tellico Lake featuring a 140' boardwalk.
 Before reaching Wildcat Pointe Trailhead the trail ascends to a ridge with an elevation of approximately 200 feet above the summer lake level providing excellent views of the lake in the wintertime.
 The degree of difficulty is moderate.